roger2727/Comic-Book-API/README.md

 <!-- R3 Why have you chosen this database system.
 What are the drawbacks compared to others? -->

-For this project, I have chosen to use PostgreSQL.I have chosen Psql because it is an object-relational database management system (ORDBMS), .which means it has all the features of a Relational Database Management system and uses object-oriented management systems like inheritance, objects and classes.
-Another reason I have chosen Psql is that it has been Acid compliant since 2001, which means the database will guarantee validity even with power outages or errors.
-Some of the drawbacks of using Psql is its slow performance if you are to compare it to Mysql.
-Another drawback if comparing Postgresql to Mysql because Postgresql is more advanced and has a lot more features, it requires a higher learning curve.
+For this project, I have chosen to use PostgreSQL.I have chosen Psql because it is an object-relational database management system (ORDBMS). which means it has all the features of a Relational Database Management system but also uses object-oriented management systems like inheritance, objects and classes.
+Another reason I have chosen Psql is that it has been Acid compliant since 2001, which means the database will guarantee validity even with power outages or errors.Another great feature is PostgreSQL has ROLES and legacy roles for setting and maintaining permissions for the database

+**drawbacks**

+Compared to MySQL, PostgreSQL lacks on the performance side of things, and Postgresql is more advanced and has many more features, requiring a higher learning curve.

 <br>
 <br>